 Yes, you’re probably more than ready to shed the layers of tulle and taffeta and slip into something a little more comfortable, but remember to pack up your dress properly (you don’t want it to get wrinkled, torn or stained).
 It should be neatly hung inside a garment bag and should have a handler to bring it back to the hotel or your house.
 You can hash out a preservation plan when you’re done celebrating.

 Handle your rentals

 The time has come to kiss anything you borrowed for your big day goodbye.
-From chairs, to linens to tents, everything you rented must be broken down and shipped off to the right retailers.
-Do a quick read through of your rental vendor contracts before your big day so you know if they’re handling the breakdown or if your need to do it yourself.
+From chairs to linens to tents, everything you rented must be broken down and shipped off to the right retailers.
+Do a quick read-through of your rental vendor contracts before your big day so you know if they’re handling the breakdown or if you need to do it yourself.

 Preserve the top tier of your cake

 If you plan on following the tradition of digging into the top tier of your wedding cake on your first anniversary, you’ll need to know how to save it.
 Check out these tips on how to freeze your wedding cake and make sure you (or one of your vendors, friends or relatives) can take care of properly packaging it up and getting it to a freezer ASAP.

 Give your vendors a tip

 Your vendor squad put a lot of hard work, time and dedication into making your big day amazing.
 They provided the flowers, the food and everything in between, so don’t forget to give credit where credit is due.
 If you’re not sure who to verbally thank and who to give a little something extra to - you know, a tip - we’ve made this handy dandy wedding tipping guide to help you out.
 Pro tip: don’t want to spend the last few moments of your reception handing out cheques?
 Give the task to one of your trustworthy (AKA not totally inebriated) wedding party members.